 Yes.
-10 years ago we launched the Celtic Castles Gift Voucher service, enabling you to purchase gift vouchers which can be redeemed at any of the properties featured within our website.
-We have since expanded this service to incorporate packages.
+You can purchase gift vouchers which can be redeemed at most of the properties we feature in the UK and Ireland.
 For further information on what is on offer, please visit our Gift Voucher section.

 Do castle properties cater for disabled guests?

 Due to the age of castles, many feature narrow, winding stairways and smaller doorways that may not always be suitable for disabled visitors.
 Some castles do, however, have special accommodation that would be more suited to guests who have greater access requirements.
 We have created a Disabled Access page highlighting what is available.

 Can I hold my wedding at a castle?

 Yes.
 More and more of our properties are acquiring both civil and religious licences meaning you can stage your choice of ceremony, plus reception, at the castle.
 For more information on what each castle has to offer, please visit our Weddings page .